Online pre-study modules

 Investments and Portfolio Management

 This module provides you with a critical understanding of techniques used for investments and portfolio management.
-The module is accompanied by case studies and realistic practical examples that you will solve each week using R. By the end of the module you’ll be able to implement trading strategies and portfolio construction methods in a wide range of assets.
+The teaching is accompanied by case studies and realistic practical examples that you will solve each week using programming software such as R. By the end of the module you will be able to implement trading strategies and portfolio construction methods in a wide range of assets.

 Imperial College Business School reserves the right to alter modules whenever they need to be amended or improved.
 Faculty may also change as and when required.